TSA: Too many travelers leaving pets in carry-ons to be X-rayed

 Though pet travel restrictions vary by airport and airline, one thing is universal: Pets should never be screened through an X-ray unit, the TSA says.

-On Tuesday, the TSA shared photos from recent incidents in which cats were found inside bags that were being X-rayed.
+On Tuesday, the TSA shared photos from recent incidents in which pets were found inside bags that were being X-rayed.

 “Pets are often treated like family members and as such, sometimes travel with their humans,” said Robert Duffy, TSA Federal Security Director for LaGuardia Airport.
 “That’s why it’s valuable to become familiar with the security procedures for pets and how to go through the checkpoint security screening process quickly and easily.”